rmtew/incursion-roguelike/README.md

 These instructions are intended to allow you to get Incursion to the point where you can debug it within Visual Studio.

-  1. Download and install Visual Studio Express 2010, if necessary.
+  1. Download and install Visual Studio 2013 Community Edition, if necessary.
   1. Enter the Incursion project directory.
   1. Place `flex.exe` directly into the project directory.
   1. Extract `_dependencies-20141125.7z` over the `_dependencies` sub-directory.
 Check that you extracted it at the right level.